AutoRABIT Salesforce DevOps in Provar Test

 If you want to run all of your test plans, you can specify the following:

-If you do not have any test plans set up or you want to execute your tests in another manner, you can also specify folders/test cases in the tests folder of your project.
+If you do not have any test plans set up or want to execute your tests in another manner, you can also specify folders/test cases in the tests folder of your project.

-For example, if the Github repository looks like this:
+For example, if the GitHub repository looks like this:

-If you want to run all of the test cases in the Sales folder, you can set this field to tests/Sales.
+If you want to run all the test cases in the Sales folder, you can set this field to tests/Sales.

 If you want to run a particular test case, then specify that test case’s full path from the tests folder.